"Making Satanism Seductive"

 Therefore, there is no reason to pay your money to see these new horror movies.
 We urge our readers to help us spread the word to all children and teenagers to stop seeing these schlocky horror movies.
 They are not as good or moral as the classic horror movies that Hollywood used to make, such as Boris Karloff’s FRANKENSTEIN movies.
 Even in a problematic classic like Hitchcock’s PSYCHO, the good guys eventually win, and they are the good guys.
 Movies like THE HAUNTING OF MOLLY HARTLEY and SAW V simply do not compare.
 Sadly, most of these new movies are targeted at teenagers.
 We encourage our teenager readers to admonish their classmates, friends and peers to turn toward Jesus Christ and, if they have to go to a movie, see something more uplifting and inspiring like HIGH SCHOOL MUSICAL 3 or FIREPROOF than THE HAUNTING OF MOLLY HARTLEY, SAW V or SPLINTER.

+THE HAUNTING OF MOLLY HARTLEY is a mediocre B movie in the horror genre about a teenage girl harassed by a cabal of Satanists.
+Molly’s mother tries to kill her twice.
+Before she accidentally dies, the mother tells Molly that Molly actually died when born.
+A Satanist offered to bring Molly back to life if her parents agreed to give Molly over to them when she turns 18.
+In desperation, Molly turns to a Christian teenager, who assures her that faith in Jesus Christ can save her from the Satanists.
+The teenager tries to kill Molly after she baptizes her, however, and Molly ends up being part of the Satanists, who give her immense power.
 This is one of the most evil endings we have ever seen.
 It’s bad enough that the evil Satanists win in a seductive way.
 The movie also shows that Christian faith is ineffective against Satanism and Satanic powers.
 This is despicable.
 Please tell the people you know and meet to turn toward Jesus Christ and avoid movies like THE HAUNTING OF MOLLY HARTLEY.
 Please go to movieguide.org for better choices at your local movie theaters.